-The Culture Committee is a board-level committee currently comprises of three nonexecutive directors, of whom two members are independent.
+The Culture Committee is a board-level committee which currently comprises three non-executive directors, of whom two members are independent.

 The Culture Committee is responsible for advising and assisting the Board in discharging its responsibilities for the Company's culture-related matters.